Quality Assurance Principles

 3.7 Quality Improvement Strategies

 Ocean accounts should be viewed as evolving systems that improve over time.
-Key strategies:
+Table 3.7.1 summarises four complementary strategies.

 Each circular in Sections 3 and 4 of this Technical Guidance includes a section on quality assurance specific to that topic.
 These sections: